csdalab/csdalab.github.io/team/alex.md

 ### Overview

-Ming Huang is currently enrolled in Bachelors in Mathematics in the Department of Mathematics and Statistics at the Hal Marcus College of Science and Engineering, University of West Florida.
+Alex Hatley  is currently enrolled in Bachelors in Mathematics in the Department of Mathematics and Statistics at the Hal Marcus College of Science and Engineering, University of West Florida.

 ### Short description of your current research project:
+TBD